-The Master of Science program in Medical Sciences is designed to provide additional opportunities to those individuals who would like to enhance their credentials for entry into medical school by offering a strong, challenging biomedical science core curriculum in the environment of a health science center.
-The average time to complete the M.S. in Medical Sciences is twelve months (mid-May through mid-May).
-Each student is responsible for the completion of the requirements for Master of Science program in Medical Sciences listed below.
+The Master of Science (MS) program in Medical Sciences is a specialized master’s program designed to provide additional opportunities to those individuals who would like to enhance their credentials for entry into medical, dental, physician assistant (PA), chiropractic, pharmacy, physical therapy or other professional school.
+This is achieved by offering a strong, challenging biomedical sciences curriculum in the environment of a health science center.
+The average time to complete the program is twelve months (mid-May through mid-May).
+Students are only admitted in the summer semester.

 Information on the application process may be found on the GSBS Admissions website.

 For this program, and only this program, the Medical College Admissions Test (MCAT) is required instead of the Graduate Record Examination.
 While not the only criterion considered in acceptance into medical school, the applicant should have a competitive MCAT score before the application deadline.
-In general, composite MCAT scores below 20 and individual subset scores below 6 are not competitive.
-Applicants interested in pursuing admission to dental school may substitute the Dental Admissions (DAT) exam.
+In general, MCAT scores below 495 are not competitive.
+Applicants interested in pursuing admission to dental school may substitute the Dental Admissions exam (DAT).
 Applicants interested in pursuing admission to physician assistant programs may substitute the Graduate Record Examination (GRE).
 Intentions to pursue these programs must be communicated clearly in the admission application.

-If the applicant has plans to retake the MCAT/DAT/GRE for future professional school admissions, he/she should sit for the exam no later than August during the first semester of the year he/she enters the program.
+If an applicant has been admitted to the M.S. in Medical Sciences Program, and plans to retake the MCAT/DAT/GRE for future health professional school admissions, he/she should sit for the exam no later than August during the year he/she enters the program.